-In previous blogs, we reviewed the process of creating and setting up accounts for Facebook and Instagram.
+In this blog series, we have reviewed the processes of creating and setting up accounts for Facebook, Instagram, Pinterest, and TikTok.
 In this blog, we will explain how to create an account and set up a Twitter profile.
 To learn more about the differences between the social media platforms, check out our recent blog, Social Media: What is it All About?.
 With Twitter being the most popular social media site for users over 55 years old, now is a great time to set up an account.

 Step 1: Create an Account

 Go to www.twitter.com and click “Sign up for Twitter” at the bottom of the page.
 Your screen will now look like this:

 Enter your name, phone number, and birthday.
 Similar to Facebook and Instagram, you may want to enter a false birthday to protect your privacy.
 Click the blue button in the top right-hand corner that says “Next” and then click “Sign Up”.
 A verification code will be texted to you.
 You will then need to enter into the box that says “Verification Code”.
 Click “Next” to continue.
 Now you need to create a password that must be at least eight characters long.
 Click “Next” to create your Twitter account.

 Click the camera icon in the middle of the gray circle, and you will be redirected to the files on your computer.
 On the left-hand column, scroll to the bottom and click “Photos”.
 Your photos will appear, and you can choose one for your profile picture by clicking on the image.
 Click the blue button in the bottom right-hand corner that says “Open”, and your profile photo will appear on your profile.
 Your page will now say “Edit Media”.
 You can use your cursor to move your image into a preferred position within the blue frame.
 Once you have done this, click “Apply” in the top right-hand corner and then click “Next”.